hyperstack-org/hyperstack/README.md

 HyperMesh is a policy based CRUD system which wraps ActiveRecord models on the server and extends them to the client.
-Furthermore it implements push notifications (via a number of possible technologies) so changes to records in use by clients are pushed to those clients if authorised.
+Furthermore it implements push notifications (via a number of possible technologies) so changes to records on the server are pushed to all authorised clients.

 Its Isomorphic Ruby in action.

-In other words browser 1 creates, updates, or destroys a model, and the changes persisted in active record models and are broadcast to all other clients.
+In other words browser 1 creates, updates, or destroys a model, and the changes are persisted in active record models and are broadcast to all other clients.

 ## Quick Start Guides